igorkll/SComputers_docs/Mod/SComputers [Fork]/ROM/defaultUser/Docs/SComputers/Info.md

 * ninput / input / out
 * clientInvoke / clientInvokeTo
 * setComponentApi / getComponentApi
-* getMaxAvailableCpuTime / getDeltaTime / getUsedRam / getTotalRam / getUptime
+* getMaxAvailableCpuTime / getDeltaTimeTps / getUsedRam / getTotalRam / getUptime

 ### tablet features
 * The renderAtDistance screen function on the tablet will display the screen even if the tablet is not in your hand